Sindi people: Central Europe

-Unlike the majority of the Sindi, who remained in the northern Caucasus, a smaller section of the Sindi migrated westwards and settled into the Hungarian Plain as part of the expansion of the Scythian into Central Europe during the 7th to 6th centuries BC, and they soon lost contact with the Scythians who remained in the Pontic Steppe.
+Unlike the majority of the Sindi, who remained in the northern Caucasus, a smaller section of the Sindi migrated westward and settled into the Hungarian Plain as part of the expansion of the Scythian into Central Europe during the 7th to 6th centuries BC, and they soon lost contact with the Scythians who remained in the Pontic Steppe.
 The 3rd century BC Greek author Apollonius of Rhodes located a population of the Sindi living alongside the Sigynnae and the otherwise unknown Grauci in the "plain of Laurion", which is likely the eastern part of the Pannonian Basin.

+Last mentions of the Sindi

+One of the final mentions of the Sindi dates back to the 4th century AD, made by Rufus Festus Avienus in his work "Description of the Earth" (Descriptio orbis terrae), where he wrote:

+Learn, finally, which peoples surround the Taurus.
+The Maeotians are the first to surround the salty marsh.
+The fierce Sarmat is also encountered...
+The nearest areas are inhabited by the Cimmerians and the Sindi.
+Nearby lives the Kerketian tribe and the lineage of the Torets.

+Customs and traditions

+A fragment of the Collection of Customs of Nicolaus of Damascus (late 1st century BC), preserved in the Anthology of the 5th-century compiler Stobaeus, records a curious Sindian funerary custom.
+The Sindians were said to place a fish on the grave of the deceased for each enemy killed.

 Archaeology

 North Caucasus

 The Scythian ruling class in the Maeotian country initially buried their dead in kurgans while the native Maeotian populace were buried in flat cemeteries.
 Burials in Sindica continued this tradition, and members of the Sindi ruling class continued being buried in kurgans while the Maeotians continued to be buried in flat graves.

 After earlier Scythian earthworks built in the 6th century BC along the right bank of the Kuban river were abandoned in the 4th century BC, when the Sauromatians took over most of Ciscaucasia, the Sindi built a new series of earthworks on their eastern borders.
 One of the Sindi earthworks was located at Yelizavetinskaya, where was located a c.
 400 BC kurgan in which several humans were buried and which contained the skeletons of 200 horses.